UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 *Describe the control scheme and what actions a user can take in the game.*

-*You can drag cards from your hand to the battlefield.
-You can drag cards on the battlefield from your side to a card on the other side to attack it.*
+*You can drag cards from your hand to the battlefield -- this card can't attack until your next turn.
+You can drag cards on the battlefield from your side to a card on the other side to attack it.
+You can also drag cards on the battlefield from your side to the enemy directly to attack them.*

 # Rules